tsujamin/digi-approval/scope/work_scope.md

 The following serves to document those ideas and concepts discussed in the planing workshop and in subsequent consultation that are considered exclusions of the current project.
 The system as implemented in this stage of the project excludes:

 + Automatic assessment of the appropriateness of an event in a given location.
-+ The management of land availability and booking calendar for use by customers during the application process.
++ The management of land availability and booking calendar *for use by customers* during the application process.
+(This information will be available to staff through the reporting functionality.)
 + While payment integration will be a consideration during the development, specific integration with the ACT Government's current payment gateway will not be developed.
 + The system will not serve as a general information portal regarding the territories public land and facilities.
 This is excluded due to such a portal being general and static enough that it could be developed separate to this system at a different time.